PyMoDAQ/pymodaq_plugins_mockexamples/README.rst

 * **MockRandom**: generate a value of a noisy gaussian given the current value of the underlying mock controller.
   To be used with the MockRandom actuator.
 If they share the same ID in the preset then this actuator can be moved in the [0-20] range (even randomly) to retrieve a noisy gaussian
+* **MockHeater**: detector simulating the temperature measurement of something.
+To be used with the mockHeater actuator

 Viewer1D
 ++++++++